John of Damascus: Biography

 John was raised in Damascus, and Christian folklore holds that during his adolescence, John associated with the future Umayyad caliph Yazid I and the Taghlibi Christian court poet al-Akhtal.

 One of the vitae describes his father's desire for him to "learn not only the books of the Muslims, but those of the Greeks as well."
 From this it has been suggested that John may have grown up bilingual.
 John does indeed show some knowledge of the Quran, which he criticizes harshly.

 Other sources describe his education in Damascus as having been conducted in accordance with the principles of Hellenic education, termed "secular" by one source and "classical Christian" by another.
 One account identifies his tutor as a monk by the name of Cosmas, who had been kidnapped by Arabs from his home in Sicily, and for whom John's father paid a great price.
 As a refugee from Italy, Cosmas brought with him the scholarly traditions of Latin Christianity.
 Cosmas was said to have rivaled Pythagoras in arithmetic and Euclid in geometry.
 He also taught John's orphan friend, Cosmas of Maiuma.

 John possibly had a career as a civil servant for the Caliph in Damascus before his ordination.

 He then became a priest and monk at the Mar Saba monastery near Jerusalem.

 One source suggests John left Damascus to become a monk around 706, when al-Walid I increased the Islamicisation of the Caliphate's administration.

-This is uncertain, as Muslim sources only mention that his father Sarjun (Sergius) left the administration around this time, and fail to name John at all.
+This is uncertain, as Muslim sources only mention that his father Sarjun left the administration around this time, and fail to name John at all.

 During the next two decades, culminating in the Siege of Constantinople (717–718), the Umayyad Caliphate progressively occupied the borderlands of the Byzantine Empire.
 An editor of John's works, Father Le Quien, has shown that John was already a monk at Mar Saba before the dispute over iconoclasm, explained below.